wwwhy725/wwwhy725/README.md

 ### Here is Hanyu Wang.
 Welcome to my personal page. 👋

-I’m currently a first-year PhD student at Penn State University majoring in informatics.
+I’m currently a second-year PhD student at Penn State University majoring in informatics.

 - 📫 email me at hbw5365@psu.edu